Afterschool Snacks and Suppers: Child and Adult Care Food Program (CACFP)

 The At-Risk Afterschool Meal Program helps students get the nutritious meals they need in a safe, supervised location.
 For many students, this is their only opportunity to access a healthy meal after the school day ends.
 The standards for suppers and snacks served in the Child and Adult Care Food Program (CACFP) are based on the Dietary Guidelines for Americans, science-based recommendations made by the National Academy of Medicine, cost and practical considerations, and stakeholder's input.

-- Each supper is served with a variety of fruits vegetables.
+- Each supper is served with a variety of fruits and vegetables.

 - Incorporate seasonal and locally produced foods into meals.